 Syphilis Warning Signs

 Someone who is in the initial stage of syphilis will find little sores budding around his or her genital region.
-They are not very painful, but will be noticeable there for about two months.
+They are not very painful but will be noticeable there for about two months.

 The symptoms in the latent stage differ based on whether an individual has got any kind of treatment for the infection or not.
 If the man or woman is taking prescription drugs, he or she would possibly not exhibit any more signals as the first and second stage signals are already beginning to disappear.
 If they are not, the bacteria will find its way to the various body organs and systems and get started on assaulting every one of them.
-The important joints, heart, brain, muscle groups, and the nervous system will be placed to so much risk if this arises.
+The important joints, heart, brain, muscle groups and the nervous system will be placed at so much risk if this arises.
 Numbness, paralysis, and dementia are only three of the worst case events the man or woman may well have to endure.

 Syphilis Examination and Treatment Plans

 Upon identifying the warning signs of syphilis, one is advised to consult a medical doctor right away.
 There are many approaches to test for syphilis, and they are designed to assess the condition of the patient.
 Blood, urine, or saliva samples may be needed for assessment and medical diagnosis, hence the patient has to be geared up.